 In May of 2014, the School of Arts and Sciences Curriculum Committee and Faculty at the University of Pennsylvania approved a new inter-disciplinary Minor in the field of Native American and Indigenous Studies (NAIS).
 Minors at Penn are intended to: enable students to develop knowledges and skills that can complement their major; pursue additional fields of in-depth study beyond the major; express themselves in a different discipline; explore an emerging intellectual field; gain experience in applying specific methods and theories; and/or learn about particular ethnicities, cultures, and heritages.

+The NAIS Minor requires SIX courses in total: ONE "Core Course" and FIVE "Related Courses," spread across at least TWO departments at Penn.
 Students interested in pursuing the NAIS Minor can follow the links on this page for more information.

-For information on other Minors available for study at Penn, see: List of Minors
+• For information on other Minors available for study at Penn, see: List of Minors

 Overview of NAIS Courses